 In midair, I extend my free wings and quickly spin around, drawing my sword.
 Holding it out just in time, I block the bird from hitting me.
 He knocks me back a bit.
 Even without drawing on The Power, he shouldn’t have been able to do that.
 Still, just a shrug.

 “GRA-ha!
 I wonder what Angel tastes like?”
 The other two vampires tackle me while I was dealing with the eagle, and latched onto my body.
 The air isn’t safe when four of the things I’m fighting can fly.
 They pulled me down a little.
 This is getting to be too much.
 One started going for my neck.
 Dammit.

 My body lights up, engulfed in holy fire.
 The vampires are thrown back, burning to ash from the experience.
 My armor materializes.
 While I should now have the upper hand, this shouldn’t have been necessary.

 “There it is.
 That’s what we came to see.”
 The last vampire was laughing from atop the building.
 I shoot a dirty look to the monster.
 He just smirks back.

 I aim straight for the ground and slam my sword as hard as I can into the wolf.
 He dodges at the last minute.
 Something isn’t right.
 These creatures should know that with this power I could annihilate them all.
 Why aren’t they running?

 “The prototype can’t give these beasts enough strength to bring you down, but I have a feeling I know what will.”
-The demon puts two fingers to his lips and whistles.
+The lead vampire puts two fingers to his lips and whistles.
 A group of about a dozen and a half more supernatural beasts pile outside from the door.
 He had backup hiding in the club.